Parenting Plans (court orders about child custody)

 Request for child custody by a non-parent (Petition for Non-Parental Custody)

-The amount of time the child will spend with each parent;
+How much time the child will spend with each parent

-Which parent will make major decisions about the child; and
+Which parent will make major decisions about the child

 The court looks at many things when deciding.
 The most important factor is the best interests of the child.